olafwrieden/batch-transcription-python-azure-databricks/README.md

 ![Azure Resources](https://i.imgur.com/juD5Z2g.png)

 __Navigate to Azure Portal and create the following services under a common Resource Group.__
-- Storage Account (with two Blob Storage containers named `recordings` and `transcriptions` for our input and output files respectively)
+- Storage Account (with two container)
+  - Container 1: name: `recordings` access level: `Container` (for voice recording files to be transcribed)
+    Note: We use a container access level to allow our python code to enumerate the blobs (ie. recordings) within; for batch transcription.
+  - Container 2: name: `transcriptions` access level: `Blob` (for output files)
 - Cognitive Services (Speech Service)
 - Azure Databricks Service